mfindley/Mayfly_ContinuousTemperatureLogger/README.md

   * Plug the Li-Po battery into the connector marked `LIPO BATTERY`.
 There are two of them and it does not matter which one you use.
 The second is for powering the XBee cellular module, which is not used in this example.
   * Plug the solar panel into the connector marked `SOLAR` on the Mayfly board.
   * Plug the OneWire Temperature Sensor into the Grove connector marked `D4-5` on the Mayfly.
+  * Insert the micro-SD card into the slot provided or into the vertical SD card adapter.

 ![](images/mayfly_grove-connector.jpg)